The Ultimate Purpose of Software is to help somebody achieve a greater goal

 We define a human by that which a human essentially is.
 Humans (like everything

-else in existence) are interactions of the universe happening NOW and HERE.
+else in existence) are interactions of the universe happening here and now.

 For example, a wave is an interaction of the ocean AND it IS the ocean, the